 Okay, before we move onto the next step, you should get things back to how they were before.
 So, delete the shortened clip in the Music section, then go back into the original song and remove the start and stop times, if you haven't done so already, so there are no issues playing the full song later, either in iTunes or on your iPhone.

-Plug your iPhone into your computer with your USB cable.
+If you want to sync your iPhone with iTunes wirelessly, make sure you're set up for that and connected to the same Wi-Fi network that your computer is, otherwise, plug your iPhone into your computer with your USB cable.
 If iTunes does not display your device immediately, click the iPhone button in the top-left corner to go to its Summary screen.

 Next, click "Tones" in the left-hand sidebar.
 If you've never synced ringtones to your iPhone, you will have to check "Sync Tones," then either select "All tones" or "Selected tones" from the options.
 If you did the later, make sure the ringtones you want are checked, then hit "Sync" to finalize.

 If you want to customize your new song ringtones to individual contacts, just open up each person's contact page, select "Edit" in the top-right corner, then select "Ringtone" and choose the one you want.
+You can also select "Text Tone" for each contact to use for new texts or iMessages instead, granted it's 30 seconds or shorter.